ggfevans/ggfevans/README.md

-💻 I'm currently working at VertiGIS, helping people understand GIS and use VertiGIS products effectively.
+💻 I'm currently working at VertiGIS, helping people understand GIS and use VertiGIS & Esri products effectively.
 A bit about me:

     Nationality: 🇨🇦/🇬🇧